 (d) leaving a copy at the person’s place of residence, in an envelope addressed to the person, with anyone who appears to be an adult person resident at the same address and, on the same day or on the next, mailing another copy to the person at that address.”

-Usually, service is carried out by hiring a process server to physically hand a copy of the court/divorce application on your spouse.
+Usually, service is carried out by hiring a process server to physically hand a copy of the court/Annulment vs Divorce application on your spouse.
 The process server will then provide you with an affidavit of service which you can file with the court evidencing the fact that your spouse was served.

 For the motion you will need to provide evidence showing: